 Statement of Intent

-The Board of Directors will develop policies and procedures to ensure the medical needs of pupils at Bishop Luffa School are managed appropriately.
-They will be supported with the implementation of these arrangements by Head teacher and school staff.
+The Board of Governors will develop policies and procedures to ensure the medical needs of students at Bishop Luffa School are managed appropriately.
+They will be supported with the implementation of these arrangements by Head Teacher and school staff.

-The lead for the management of medicines at Bishop Luffa School is Mrs Nicola Stout, Healthcare Manager or in their absence the Reception.
+The lead for the management of medicines at Bishop Luffa School is Mrs Monique Langley, School Nurse or in their absence the Reception.
 In their duties staff will be guided by their training, this policy and related procedures.

 Implementation monitoring and review

-All staff, Directors, parents/carers and members of the Bishop Luffa School community will be made aware of and have access to this policy.
+All staff, Governors, parents/carers and members of the Bishop Luffa School community will be made aware of and have access to this policy.
 This policy will be reviewed bi-annually.